![]() |

 D) availability and performance of auxiliary and associate staff with documented training and experience in diagnostic and treatment modalities in use by the medical staff and documented training and experience in managing complications that may be expected to occur.

-3) Other recommendations to the governing body regarding matters within the purview of the medical staff.
+3) Making other recommendations to the governing body regarding matters within the purview of the medical staff.